Mathiaszero/Minetest-death_timer/README.md

 Players are held in place by a entity.

 # Additional note
 Fork by Mathias for a bug fix as Coder12's release has the respawn delay broken after the player respawns after the second death.
-Since this mod is more functional, it would be a better appropriate candidate for release on ContentDB.
+Since this mod is more functional it would be a better appropriate candidate for release on ContentDB.

 # config